JordanK295/cyberhawk-tech-test/README.md

 - Mapping
 - ESLint and Prettier
 - UI and branding
-- Github and semantic versioning
+- Github and conventional commits
 - Utilising third party packages where appropriate

 ### My thoughts